Short Final: Break Out

 Key Takeaways:

-• A pilot landing after practice approaches was asked by Air Traffic Control (ATC) "when did you break out?"
+• A pilot landing after practice approaches in Instrument Meteorological Conditions (IMC) was asked by air traffic control (ATC) "when did you break out?"

-• The pilot humorously misinterpreted "break out" as a reference to puberty and acne, rather than the cloud bases.
+• The pilot humorously misinterpreted "break out" as referring to adolescence and acne, before clarifying with the correct cloud base report (1700MSL).

 See a mistake?
 Contact us.